kleberbaum/kleberbaum/stories.md

 In this sprawling digital canvas, I am a solitary pixel, an errant pointer in the city's relentless assembly.
 The verdant veins of Central Park offer temporary respite, my path threading through the echoes of a million whispered secrets.
 I've become a phantom in the city's pulsating heartbeat, a glitch in its code, silently yearning for release.

 And then, like an unexpected syntax error, she appears — Helena.
-A rogue element within the structured monotony, she sparks amidst the city's spectral indifference[^1].
-Her existence, a thrilling deviance within the scripted narrative, is the breakpoint in my recursive cycle, the anomaly that shatters the grayscale monotony of my world.
+A rogue element within the structured monotony, she sparks amidst the city's spectral indifference.
+Her existence, a thrilling deviance within the scripted narrative, is the breakpoint in my recursive cycle, the anomaly that shatters the grayscale monotony of my world. [^1]

 ## [](#chemical-romance)Chemical Romance